Instances & Authentication

 Local Instances

-Additional local instances can be created using either the Caido CLI or desktop application by changing the data storage location.
+Additional local instances can be created using either the standalone Caido CLI or desktop application by changing the data storage location.

 Remote Instances